-What is a good DSO?
+What Is a Good DSO?

 It’s accepted across all industries that DSO is a reliable measurement tool.
 What’s not accepted, however, is what an ideal score is.
 It’s not difficult to define your DSO number, but it can be difficult to contextualize it.